CamilleDang/finalproj1/README.md

 ## 2. Aperture Adjustment

-In order to simulate a camera
+In order to simulate a camera of different apertures focusing on a common point, I adjusted my `shift_images(data, C, mid, order)` to include an aperture component `shift_images(data, ap, C, mid, order)`

-we can also follow similar logic
+Examples of